dwengovzw/learning_content/learning_objects/english/exercises/general/0290_sound/index.md

 Use this sensor to detect sound.
 The sensor returns 1 when there is sound and 0 when it's silent.
 Ideally, this sensor should be used in a quiet environment.

 ### Working in the simulator
 In the simulator, a button is provided to simulate sound.
 Pressing the button simulates sound.
+Programming of the sound sensor is similar to the programming of the sonar sensor.

 ***